 As an initiative to promote inter-Korean dialogue and cooperation for peaceful unification, the South Korean government’s Ministry of Unification has been developing ways to reach out to its neighbours in Pyongyang.
 In 2011, Seoul reached an agreement with the German government to launch the Korean-German Consultation Committee on Unification to make sure that Korea is on the right track to a successful merger if the opportunity presents itself in the distant future.

-In August 2010, South Korea’s President Lee Myung-bak had unification his political agenda.
+In August 2010, South Korea’s President Lee Myung-bak had unification towards the top of his political agenda.
 The president suggested the implementation of a unification tax in order to raise approximately one trillion dollars that the South is expected to spend to properly absorb the North.
 Seoul’s Ministry of Finance has estimated that the cost of unification could take up to seven percent of the annual GDP for a decade, but it would be able to profit from North Korea’s natural resources.
 North Korea also has a massive pool of largely educated people, but relatively untouched labour.
 As the costs of unification are projected to be massive, an additional labour force could be a huge boon.

 Regardless of the amount of financial support there is, unification is bound to have a period of arduous adjustment for everyone in the short term.
 It is a politically and economically destabilizing risk that Koreans need to be aware of, especially since there is a larger economic disparity between the two Koreas and pre-unification Germany.

 Unification has proven to be an enduring and difficult process.
 German policymakers made some hasty and irrational decisions during its unification, which came with a substantial cost.
 Nevertheless, Germany’s unification has been successful enough to set an example for Korea.
 With some calculated adjustments to fit Korea’s current conditions, Germany’s unification process is an excellent blueprint to work with.